Hydex/PyArUco/README.txt

 \section Final Notes

  - REQUIREMENTS: OpenCv >= 2.1.0. and OpenGL for (aruco_test_gl and aruco_test_board_gl)
- - CONTACT: Rafael Munoz-Salinas: rmsalinas@uco.es
+ - Original CONTACT: Rafael Munoz-Salinas: rmsalinas@uco.es
+ - My contact: saurav6@gmail.com
  - This libary is free software and come with no guaratee!